CamelliaRui/academic-kickstart/content/home/accomplishments.md

   organization = "University of Southern California" title = "Provost's Research Fellowship" date_start = "2019-09-03"
-  description = "Awarded 100 students at USC on excellent independent project with a faculty member"
+  description = "Awarded 100 students at USC on excellent independent research project with a faculty member"

 [[item]]
   organization = "University of Wisconsin-Madison"